binjr/binjr/README.md

   A zip or tar.gz archive that contains all the source code, which can be built using Maven 3 and a 1.8 Java Development Kit.

 ## Getting help
 The documentation can be found [here](https://github.com/fthevenet/binjr/wiki/Reference).
-It's not yet complete, but getting there.

 If you encounter an issue, or would like to suggest an enhancement or a new feature, you may do so [here](https://github.com/fthevenet/binjr/issues).